 Chancellor Shields failed to provide Sabina with the procedures for appeal as required.
 Why did he violate this policy?
 I think it was because he didn’t want Sabina to know her rights.
 I think he planned to violate a lot of policies in his attempt to railroad her and if she knew the policies she would be able to object to his violations.

 The hearing panel was hand-picked by an administrator, Dr. Laura Anderson.
 They heard hostile witnesses make wild and unsubstantiated allegations way outside the scope of charges in a hearing that Sabina wasn’t even able to attend.
-Then they unanimously recommended to dismiss Sabina giving as reason a “findings of fact” document that is heavy with biased opinion and low on fact.
-I wonder if they were pressured by Chancellor Shields, Attorney Lattis, Provost Throop or any other people who may feel threatened by exposure of truth.
-Hmmm.
+Then they unanimously recommended to dismiss Sabina giving as reason a “findings of fact” document that contains biased opinion and false statements.

 If we can address all the charges against Sabina in a fair hearing they will fall like a line of dominoes.
-I believe that any reasonable and unbiased hearing panel or jury would understand that the charges against Sabina are bogus and fabricated if they get the whole story.
+I believe that any reasonable and unbiased hearing panel or Board of Regents or jury would understand that the charges against Sabina are bogus and fabricated if they get the whole story.
+But the whole story is long and complex.
+I can tell the story and plan to do so when this is all done.
+For now, I tell part of it.

 – Will Sabina be fired on Bogus and False charges?